JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-10-19-bert_token_classifier_ner_chemprot_en.md

 ## Data Source

-This model is trained on a custom dataset by John Snow Labs.
+This model is trained on a [ChemProt corpus](https://biocreative.bioinformatics.udel.edu/).

 ## Benchmarking